Our classes are designed to be a complete experience. Limited open studio access is included with 6-week courses.

 Suzanne Adams has worked as an artist, educator, and community activist in Louisville, KY since 1980 when she moved from Minneapolis, MN.
 As an artist, Suzanne built a strong reputation which rose to a national level in the 90’s - 2000‘s.
 Works made of multi-media; including cast paper, paint, ceramic, wood, and wire, were presented at public and university exhibitions.

-Suzanne earned her BFA degree in sculpture/painting from the University of Louisville with a graduate degree in education.
+Suzanne earned her BFA degree in sculpture/painting from the Minneapolis College of Art and Design with a graduate degree in education from the University of Louisville.

 Kristen is a Louisville native who has a wide range of interests in art and creative pursuits.
 In 2012 she earned BA degrees in Studio Arts and Art Education at the University of Kentucky.
 She then became an art teacher at Stonewall Elementary in Lexington, Kentucky.
 After 2 years of teaching she returned to Louisville to follow her passion for creative arts.
 Experimentation and play are center to both her teaching and artistic philosophies.